josephdecock/blog/content/posts/par-in-aspnet.md

 have PAR and if the OP doesn't support it you want the attempt to fail.
 And if you set the option to Disable, it does exactly what it says on the tin.

 Again, a huge thank you to everyone.
-Tune in next week for a deep dive on the customization hooks that allow you to write custom code to
+Tune in next time for a deep dive on the customization hooks that allow you to write custom code to
 - Tweak parameters before they are pushed
 - Control the client authentication process at the PAR endpoint (for example, set a client assertion)